tubaplayerdis/Nspire-UIKit/README.md

 Panel

+Textbox Number Mode

+Color Picker

 # Current Planned Features before update:

-Number mode for textbox - Completed but not documented

 slider - started

-Color Picker - Completed but not documented

 Basic Graphing - Not Started

 Math Box/Chem Box - Not started

+# Thinking about

+Sliders for Colorpicker

+Colorpicker as a function that return a color